-The Foundation will update this Privacy Notice from time to time.
+The Foundation will update this Privacy Notice annually.
 Any substantial changes that affect your rights will be provided to you directly as far as is reasonably practicable.

 13. Queries and Complaints

 Any comments or queries on this policy should be directed to the Director of Finance and Operations, Governors' House, 158 Northgate, Wakefield.
 WF1 3UF